intelligentplant/AppStoreConnect.Adapters/docs/tutorials/creating-an-adapter/01-Getting_Started.md

   Features:
     - asc:features/diagnostics/health-check/
   Health:
-    - <Healthy> The adapter is running with healthy status.
+    - <Healthy> Adapter Health: The adapter is running with healthy status.
-      - <Healthy>
+      - <Healthy> Example: All systems normal!
 ```

 Note that the URI for the health check feature (`asc:features/diagnostics/health-check/`) is listed in the available adapter features.